9inetwenty/alx-system_engineering-devops/0x00-shell_basics/README.md

-Display the contents list of your current directory script that changes the working directory to the user’s home directory a script that changes the working directory to the user’s home directory
+Display the contents list of your current directory script that changes the working directory to the user’s home directory a script that changes the working directory to the user’s home directory a script that changes the working directory to the user’s home directory